bradennapier/eslint-plus-action/README.md

 - [Optional summary comments on each push to the PR](https://github.com/bradennapier/eslint-plus-action/pull/3)
 - [Links to the rule documentation when available](https://github.com/bradennapier/eslint-plus-action/pull/3#issuecomment-646635983)
 - [Annotation Summary Page](https://github.com/bradennapier/eslint-plus-action/pull/3/checks?check_run_id=788235048)
-- Suggestions are printed (not yet provided as change suggestions)
+- Suggestions are printed when enabled (not yet provided as change suggestions)
 - Button to run ESLint Fix [COMING SOON]
 - More...